 Palms with many lines and life line marks

-In palmistry, the life line (located around the ball of the thumb) helps to read potential changes in the life of the subject.
-The life line marks can help to detect what type of change might occur (or has occurred).
-Most palms will have the lines that are classed as ‘the major’ lines; a heart line, a head line and the life line.
+In palmistry, the life line (located around the ball of the thumb) helps to read potential life changes.
+The life line marks can help detect what type of change might occur (or has occurred).
+In this article, I have included several marks that might appear on the life line.

 Life line marks and what they mean.

-Almost all horizontal life line marks, such as crossbars, stars, and slashes, is classed as a negative interference or obstacles of some kind.
-A hand that has many of these lines belong to someone who has much nervous energy.
-They are sensitive to everything around them, they worry a lot and possibly tend to look for problems.
-(You can watch the lesson about life line marks here.)
+Almost all horizontal life line marks, such as crossbars, stars, and slashes, are classed as negative interference or obstacles.
+A hand with many of these lines belongs to someone with much nervous energy.
+They are sensitive to everything around them.
+They worry a lot and possibly tend to look for problems to worry about.

-More about the meanings
+More about the meanings of marks

 So, the markings, no matter what they look like, indicate interruptions to life.
 These interruptions do not have to be negative.
 They can and often are positive changes or life events, such as having children or getting married.
 (See video on marriage lines here.)
-Starting a new kind of life at any age can interrupt career, hobbies, friends, family and even the general outlook on life.
-These changes, in turn, can make its mark in the palm of your hand, especially on the life line.
+Starting a new life at any age can interrupt a career, hobbies, friends, family and even the general outlook on life.
+These changes, in turn, can make their mark in the palm of your hand, especially on the life line.

 ~ Sari A Puhakka.